Stronger (Britney Spears song): Live performances and covers

 Spears performed "Stronger" for the first time during her Oops!...
 I Did It Again Tour in Columbia, U.S., on June 20, 2000.
 The show began with the video introduction "The Britney Spears Experience", in which three images of Spears welcomed spectators to the show.
 Then, a giant metal orb was lowered onstage and lifted again to reveal Spears standing behind it.
 Wearing a glittery jeans and an orange halter top, she opened the show with a dance-oriented performance of the song.
 "Stronger" was performed on 2002's Dream Within a Dream Tour.
 After a dance-oriented performance of "Boys", Spears performed the song, in which she wore a paint-covered robe and in some shows a bowler hat.
 Spears also performed the song on several television appearances, including on the American Music Awards of 2001, and on a MTV special titled Total Britney Live.
 A Fox special titled Britney Spears in Hawaii, aired on June 8, 2000, included an exclusive performance of the song.
 A performance of "Stronger" live from Germany was broadcast on Radio Music Awards of 2000, since Spears was on tour by the time of the awards.
 "Stronger" was later included on the set list of Spears' Las Vegas residency show Britney: Piece of Me.

-"Stronger" was covered by Kevin McHale on TV series Glee, on an episode titled "Britney/Brittany", that was dedicated to the singer.
-In the episode, McHale's character Artie has a hallucination of himself singing "Stronger" during a dental visit.
-The cover received positive reviews from contemporary music critics.
+"Stronger" was covered by Kevin McHale on TV series Glee, on a 2010 second season episode titled "Britney/Brittany", that was dedicated to the singer.
+In the episode, McHale's character Artie Abrams has a hallucination of himself singing "Stronger" during a dental visit.
+The cover was released on the soundtrack album Glee: The Music, Volume 4 and received positive reviews from contemporary music critics.
 Raymund Flandez of The Wall Street Journal enjoyed the cover version, appreciating the twist of having males sing a feminist empowerment song, while Tim Stack of Entertainment Weekly deemed "Stronger" his favorite performance of the episode, as well as the best incorporation of Spears' music, as the song served Artie's storyline.